AlinaGoaga/CV/README.md

 **Research Now** (June 2011 to November 2018)

-- Manager, Client Services
+- Manager, Client Services:
 Line management of operations team with 8 members in different locations, ensuring high quality delivery of online market research studies.
 Responsible for delivery on accounts worth around 2 million GBP anually.

-- Project Manager
+- Project Manager:
 Lead a mix of projects for a large variety of clients: from market research agencies and consultancies to media agencies and one-man-bands whilst keeping client satisfaction high and ensuring resources are used efficiently.

 **Ipsos Interactive Services** (July 2007 to May 2011)

-- Project Manager
+- Project Manager:
 Managed full service projects focusing primarily on advertising and concept testing for a variety of industries: FMCG, Banking, Automotive, Pharmaceuticals.
 Involved in the development and piloting of new products, working closely with the New Product Development team.

-- Data Analyst
+- Data Analyst:
 In charge of data processing and logical control of questionnaires for online research projects (including syntaxes for database checking in SPSS and deliverables in SPSS, Quantum, Excel).

 ## Personal interests